Bifascicular block

 Bifascicular block is characterized by right bundle branch block with left anterior fascicular block, or right bundle branch block with left posterior fascicular block on electrocardiography.
 Complete heart block could be the cause of syncope that is otherwise unexplained if bifascicular block is seen on electrocardiography.
 It is estimated that less than 50% of patients with bifascicular block have high-degree atrioventricular block, although the exact incidence is unknown.

-The European Society of Cardiology (ESC) suggests using electrophysiology studies to look into it (EPS).
+The European Society of Cardiology (ESC) suggests using electrophysiology studies for diagnostic purposes (EPS).
 When pharmacologic stress or incremental atrial pacing induces high-degree atrioventricular block, a permanent pacemaker (PPM) is recommended.
 If EPS is negative, long-term rhythm monitoring with an implantable loop recorder (ILR) is advised.

 Most commonly, it refers to a combination of right bundle branch block (RBBB) and either left anterior fascicular block (LAFB) or left posterior fascicular block (LPFB), with the former being more common.

 Signs and symptoms

 Patients who suffer from bifascicular block are more likely to experience syncope and unexpected death.